 How to Find a MySQL Server Hostname

 MySQL Server hostname defines the location of a MySQL database.
-Connecting to your database requires that you specify the MySQL hostname to enable the program to know where to connect.
+Connecting to your database requires that you specify the MySQL hostname to enable the program to know where to look.

-The easiest way to find your MySQL server hostname is by checking your phpMyAdmin web interface — phpMyAdmin is free software that helps people administer their MySQL and MariaDB over the web.
+The easiest way to find your MySQL server hostname is by checking your phpMyAdmin web interface — phpMyAdmin is free software that helps people administer their MySQL and MariaDB databases through a browser-based graphic interface.

 And here’s how to find your MySQL server hostname via phpMyAdmin.

-When logged in, locate the phpMyAdmin tool on the Databases section of the Spanel.
+When logged in, locate the phpMyAdmin tool on the Databases section on the homepage.

 Here’s what you’d see when you zoom into the right-hand panel of the above image.